fen-x/OMM/README.md

 OMM provides subscript syntax to get values from both objects and arrays.

-OMM allows to to distinguish absence of value and wrong value.
+OMM allows to distinguish absence of value and wrong value.

-OMM gives opportunity to reuse mapping uging mappable types and custom transforms.
+OMM gives opportunity to reuse mapping using mappable types and custom transforms.

 ## Quick Start